nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 Good financial management is key to sustainability.

-Nonprofits should implement robust budgeting processes and use tools like **[QuickBooks](https://quickbooks.intuit.com/r/accounting/nonprofit-accounting/)** and **[Sage Intacct](https://www.sage.com/en-us/sage-business-cloud/intacct/industry/nonprofit/)** for tracking income, expenses, and cash flow.
+Nonprofits should implement robust budgeting processes and use tools like <a href="https://quickbooks.intuit.com/r/accounting/nonprofit-accounting/" target="_blank">QuickBooks</a> and <a href="https://www.sage.com/en-us/sage-business-cloud/intacct/industry/nonprofit/" target="_blank">Sage Intacct</a> for tracking income, expenses, and cash flow.

-**[Diversified funding](https://www.givesmart.com/blog/what-you-need-to-know-about-strategic-sustainability-for-nonprofits/)** is crucial, as reliance on individual donations increases financial strain.
+<a href="https://www.givesmart.com/blog/what-you-need-to-know-about-strategic-sustainability-for-nonprofits/" target="_blank">Diversified funding</a> is crucial, as reliance on individual donations increases financial strain.

 Larger organizations with diversified revenue tend to perform better, while smaller ones struggle.